OpenCyberspace/OpenOS.AI-Documentation/README.md

 - ⚙️ **Dynamic orchestration of distributed AI agents and services**
 - ☁️ **Optimized, cloud-native, and sovereign AI computing at scale**
 - 🎛️ **Actor-controlled resource allocation across shared infrastructure**
-- 🤝 **Shareable compute and data as digital commons** — enabling a gig-economy model for AI
+- 🤝 **Shareable AI, compute and data as digital commons and gig-economy for AI**
 - 🗂️ **Distributed data management and flow at massive scale**
 - 🏛️ **Polycentric governance and programmable autonomy**
 - 🌐 **Open, multiplayer AI production and distribution at a global scale**